 Amniocentesis Technique

-Amniocentesis process includes the removal of amniotic fluid from the uterus for a testing procedure.
-This fluid bordering the baby during pregnancy and contains fetal cells of the same genetic composition as of a baby.
-Doctors suggest this prenatal screening test in various conditions such as:
+The amniocentesis process includes the removal of amniotic fluid from the uterus for a testing procedure.
+This fluid borders the baby during pregnancy and contains fetal cells of the same genetic composition as a baby.
+Doctors suggest this prenatal screening test for various conditions such as:

 - If you are 35 years old or more